stdonato/glpi-modifications/README.md

 # Attention:
-# With the release of GLPI 10, on 15/12/2021, this plugin will be discontinued.
+# With the release of GLPI 10 this plugin will be discontinued.
 More info:

 https://glpi-project.org/